-The best places to retire in Thailand 2022 | Thaiger
+The best places to retire in Thailand 2023

 2. Hua Hin

-Plenty of northern European expats flock to Hua Hin, so it’s reminiscent of a Scandinavian town.
+Plenty of northern European expats flock to Hua Hin.
 Therefore, just like in Phuket, you’ll find a large expat retiree community here.
 The seaside resort city is best for those who want to retire in a more laid-back area.
 It’s also popular among golf enthusiasts since it’s home to some of the best golf courses in the country.
 Although Hua Hin is much quieter than Phuket and Pattaya, there’s enough nightlife if you’re looking for a fun night out.
 There are several shopping malls as well, which means getting international food and imported goods is not a big problem.

 With coastal views that rival many other tropical paradises, Hua Hin offers the best of island life without compromising modern amenities and facilities.
 Moreover, Bangkok is only a 3-hour drive away if you yearn to go shopping in a big city.

-Check out our article on What you need to know before residing in Hua Hin in 2022
+Check out our article on What you need to know before residing in Hua Hin

 3. Chiang Mai